 * Turks are regarded to as the lesser enemy, who matter only as the partner of the greater enemy, i.e. Germany.

 The most popular anti-Turkish propaganda movie was “Enver Pasha – Traitor of Turkey” (Enver pasha – predatel’ Turtsii / Энвер-Паша - Предатель Турции).
-This movie, directed by Protazanov, with actor Vladimir Maksimov playing Enver Pasha, was released in 1915, as fighting was going on in the Caucasian front between the Turks and Russians.The film drew largely on actual events surrounding Turkey’s entry into the war, combined with fictitious stories related to Enver Pasha’s life.
+This movie, directed by Protazanov, with actor Vladimir Maximov playing Enver Pasha, was released in 1915, as fighting was going on in the Caucasian front between the Turks and Russians.The film drew largely on actual events surrounding Turkey’s entry into the war, combined with fictitious stories related to Enver Pasha’s life.
 The story begins in pre-war Berlin, where Enver is working at the Ottoman Embassy as a military attaché.
-He is an influential member of the Young Turks and he is courted by Kaiser Wilhelm, who honors him in order to ensure his loyalty in the coming war.
+He is an influential member of the Young Turks and he is courted by Kaiser Wilhelm, who honours him in order to ensure his loyalty in the coming war.
 Enver falls in love with Alisa, the girlfriend of one of Wilhelm’s adjutants, but when the Balkan War breaks out, the patriotic young Enver leaves Germany and Alisa for his duty.
 By 1914, he has become the most powerful man in Istanbul.
 The German General Liman von Sanders tries to persuade him to ally with Germany, but Enver refuses, because he is afraid of Russia’s might!
 Then Germans then play a trick and send Alisa to Istanbul to talk Enver into the war.

 Alisa would not succeed either.
-In this movie, Enver has a big harem inside his phantasmagoric castle (remember this is an orientalist Russian movie) and Alisa’s arrival makes Enver’s favorite concubine jealous.
+In this movie, Enver has a big harem inside his phantasmagoric castle (remember this is an orientalist Russian movie) and Alisa’s arrival makes Enver’s favourite concubine jealous.
 She searches Alisa’s belongings and finds a letter revealing the German girl’s mission.
-She gives the letter to Enver, who realizes that he has become a tool in the hands of the Germans!
+She gives the letter to Enver, who realises that he has become a tool in the hands of the Germans!
 He sends a eunuch to kill Alisa and at the same time he sees a nightmare: Turkey is destroyed in a war with the mighty Russia and a golden cross appears at the top of the mosque of Ayasofya (Hagia Sophia).

 This is a very interesting movie, and it can be said actually that its real target is not Turkey but Germany.
 Turkey is shown as a weak country, which is deceived by the real devil, Germany.
-On the other hand Russia is strong, has superior morality and civilization.
+On the other hand Russia is strong, has superior morality and civilisation.
 It can even be said that what the movie aims at is to convey a message to the Turks telling them that it is the Russians who are they real friends (and who should be their allies) and not the Germans.

 Although these movies are anti-Turkish (and of course anti-German) propaganda, there is always a certain level of sympathy towards the Turks or at least there exists one sympathetic Turkish figure.
 Most of the times the Russian directors cannot hide their fascination with oriental stereotypes.